jackjburnett/jackjburnett.github.io/_projects/personal_projects.md

 ## Princédex

 A collectible archive of Prince.
-Discover a random photo every four hours, build your collection, and uncover rare memories from hundreds of photos spanning years of his life.
+Open a pack ever hours, build your collection, and uncover memories from hundreds of photos and edits spanning years of his life.

 Start collecting now at: [jackjburnett.github.io/princedex/](https://jackjburnett.github.io/princedex/)